fusion5/x86-64-linux-cpu-trap-flag/README.md

 ```

 The `strace` output shows first the `rt_sigaction` call that installs the handler;
-then there follow a series of SIGTRAP calls and their handler (to return from the
+then there follow a series of SIGTRAP calls and their handler (`rt_sigreturn`
-handler, `rt_sigreturn` is called).
+returns from the handler).

 ## Conclusion

-The code shows how to achieve TRAP signal handling under Linux in assembly language.
+The code shows how to enable and how to handle TRAP FLAG interrupts under Linux
-This is done by piggy-backing on C code which is easier to write initially.
+in assembly language.
+This was done by piggy-backing on C code, which is easier
+to write initially, and porting it to assembly.

 ## References

-[1]: Donald E. Knuth, _The Art Of Computer Programming, Volume 1_, 1.4.3.2 Trace Routines
+- [1]: Donald E. Knuth, _The Art Of Computer Programming, Volume 1_, 1.4.3.2 Trace Routines
+- TODO: add URLS to the Linux system call,
+- to the Intel manual the relevant chapter and page,
+- To strace